raelyard/life-book/notes.md

 I want to outline the way I view the world and what matters and what does not.

-This is not an appeal to get readers to think what I think, but an effort at sharing my thought process in the hopes that readers can examine their own ways of thinking and move toward a place of having worldviews that are consious and deliberately chosen.
+This is not an appeal to get readers to think what I think, but an effort at sharing my thought process in the hopes that readers can examine their own ways of thinking and move toward a place of having worldviews that are conscious and deliberately chosen.
 I also want to make my thinking explict so I'll understand it better and, hopefully, I'll get some resistance from readers will shed some light on places my thinking needs updating or changing.

 I am living a life with many blessings and I'm glad for it.
 I think I've realized some truths that make for a pretty decent way of approaching life.
 I think I have something to share, not only about how to live, but about how to land on a view on how to live.